erjosito/DSC/README.md

 ```

 At this point it takes quite a lot of time to deploy, but after some (many) minutes, you should see the VM popping up in your automation account with the state "Compliant"

+### CI/CD

+You might want to automatically change the configuration of your VM when the source code for the DSC configuration changes.
+Although there is no native integration between Azure Automation DSC and Github, you could have a script which is triggered by Github through a Webhook upon every push, which updates the node configurations.

+You can find an example of such a script in this repo (DownloadDscConfig.ps1).
+You can create a Powershell Runbook in Azure Automation, create a Webhook, and configure that Webhook in your Github repository.